Sangju: History

 Sangju has played an important role in much of Korean history.
-It first emerges after the Silla conquest of the area, in which minor states such as Goryeong Gaya (in Hamchang-eup) and Sabeol-guk (in Sabeol-myeon) were subjugated.
+It first emerged after the Silla conquest of the area, in which minor states such as Goryeong Gaya (in Hamchang-eup) and Sabeol-guk (in Sabeol-myeon) were subjugated.
 The dates at which these conquests occurred are open to dispute, but it is apparent that the area was under firm Silla control by 505, and probably for some time before then.

 Under Silla, the fortress of Sangju was one of the nine ju, or provincial administrative units, into which the portions of the kingdom near Gyeongju were divided.
 It played a critical role in regulating traffic along the east–west transit route which connected the Han River valley in the west (which Silla acquired in 553) with Gyeongju area.
 It would have been the first major city that Buddhist missionaries from Goguryeo would have reached when travelling down from Haneuljae Pass in the 6th century.

 During the tumultuous decline of Unified Silla in the late 9th century, a number of rebellions occurred in Sangju, as they did throughout the country.
-Notable among them are the rebellions of Ajagae, who seized the fortress of Sangju and declared himself a general, and the Silla noble Bak Eon-chang, who re-established the kingdom of Sabeol-guk in the Sabeol-myeon area until he was overthrown by the Hubaekje leader Gyeon Hwon.
-Ajagae surrendered to Wanggeon in 918.
+Notable among them are the rebellions of Ajagae, who seized the fortress of Sangju and declared himself a general, and the Silla noble Bak Eon-chang, who established the kingdom of Sabeol-guk in the Sabeol-myeon area until he was defeated and overthrown by the Later Baekje leader Kyŏn Hwŏn in 927.
+Ajagae surrendered to Wang Kŏn in 918.

 In 1895, as part of a general reorganization of local government, Sangju was designated Sangju-gun (Sangju County).
 In 1914, its boundaries were extended to cover Hamchang County, present-day Hamchang-eup.
 On January 1, 1986, separate administrative divisions were created for the city center (which was called Sangju City) and the outskirts (which continued to be called Sangju County).
 On January 1, 1995, the city and county were reunified to create the present-day entity of Sangju City.

 Under Japanese occupation, the occupation government made various efforts to modernize local agriculture and resource extraction.
 The railroad through Sangju was completed in 1924, and around the same time the agricultural-training institution which would become Sangju National University was established.

+In 2002, the first Carthusian monastery in Asia was established in the city, the Charterhouse Our Lady of Korea.

 Government

-The legislative and executive branches of Sangju City are headed by officials elected by popular vote.
+The legislative and executive branches of Sangju are headed by officials elected by popular vote.
 This has been the case across South Korea since 1991, when local representative government was resumed after a thirty-year suspension.
 Under current South Korean law, elections are held once every four years.
 The most recent elections were held in June 2002.

 Executive

-The mayor of Sangju is Jeong-beak Lee, of the [Saenuri, Party].
+The mayor of Sangju is Yeong-seok Kang, of the [People Power Party (PPP)].